vikrampawar/book-highlights/pages/event-streams-in-action.md

 Have different users consume different versions of our applications ([link](https://learning.oreilly.com/library/view/-/9781617292347/kindle_split_010.html#3da7c8ed-fd37-40a7-87ff-635f8f146fcc))

 If we can have multiple applications reading from the unified log, then it follows that we can also have multiple versions of the same application processing events from the unified log.
-This is hugely useful, as it allows us to hot swap our data processing applicationsóto upgrade our applications without taking them offline. ([link](https://learning.oreilly.com/library/view/-/9781617292347/kindle_split_010.html#80fc0ea6-505d-41ab-b552-f2f2bdc3375a))
+This is hugely useful, as it allows us to hot swap our data processing applications‚Äîto upgrade our applications without taking them offline. ([link](https://learning.oreilly.com/library/view/-/9781617292347/kindle_split_010.html#80fc0ea6-505d-41ab-b552-f2f2bdc3375a))

 Whenever the customer looks like they are about to abandon their shopping cart, pop up a coupon in their web browser to coax them into checking out. ([link](https://learning.oreilly.com/library/view/-/9781617292347/kindle_split_010.html#239af871-73ba-4320-891e-cd3e8b0d938d))